-After haggling for a taxi (AR$30) from Centro in Buenos Aires, arrived at the Retiro Omnibus station for the 18-hour bus trip to Puerto Madryn, 2 hours earlier; told to be there an hour before departure – not sure why.
+After haggling for a taxi (AR$30) from Centro in Buenos Aires, arrived at the Retiro Omnibus station 2 hours early for the 18-hour bus trip to Puerto Madryn.

-As Argentina has barely any trains, a bus is your main form of transport, especially for long distances.
-Roughly, flying costs double the bus fare, so if you’re away for any length of time, then zigzagging your way across Argentina through flight is best left for the rich or emergencies!
+As Argentina has barely any trains, a bus is your main form of transport, especially for long distances and if you’re on a budget.
+To give you an idea, at the time of writing, flying costs are roughly double the bus fare.
+So if you’re away for any length of time, then zigzagging your way across Argentina through flying is best left for the rich, or only for emergencies!

 Class 1 – allocated seat reclining to bed